CyberAgentAILab/dte-ml-adjustment/README.md

 ### Folders

-1. `data` folder includes the experimental data from [Ferraro & Price (2013)](https://direct.mit.edu/rest/article-abstract/95/1/64/58053/Using-Nonpecuniary-Strategies-to-Influence)
+1. `data` folder includes files to create dataset used for empirical application from [Ferraro & Price (2013)](https://direct.mit.edu/rest/article-abstract/95/1/64/58053/Using-Nonpecuniary-Strategies-to-Influence)

-2. `experiment` folder contains all R files
+2. `experiment` folder contains all R files used for analysis

 ### Experiment Files